micheleangioni/phalcon-auth/readme.md

 You are a Phalcon user, so speed and simplicity is what you are looking for.

 So, Phalcon Auth just requires your own User model to satisfy some requirements by implementing its interface.
-Basically, it just need a few property getters:
+Basically, it just need a few methods:

 - getId()
 - getEmail()
 - getPassword()
 - getConfirmationCode()
+- confirm()
 - isConfirmed()
 - isBanned()